Mainfram3Web/REACT_minesweeper/README.md

 # REACT_minesweeper
-Minesweeper project in CodeAcademy React class
+Minesweeper project in CodeAcademy React class.

+This will be an ongoing project throughout the next couple weeks.